MareoRaft/viagogo-product-case-study/README.md

 DISCUSS NOTABLE TRENDS IN THE METRICS

+You can see that there is a spike in the conversion rate on October 18th.
+This probably indicates that there was a big event coming up, and users were arriving at the app already decided on buying tickets for that event.

 You can see from the conversion and bounce rate graphs that they are negatively correlated.
 That is, when the conversion rate is high, the bounce rate is low, and vice-versa.

 MENTION any supplementary analysis

 ### Conclusion

-The results clearly show that the 'variant' strategy is worse than our current 'control' strategy.
-We should revert to the control strategy.
+The results show that the 'variant' strategy is worse than our current 'control' strategy.
+But is the difference statistically significant?

+We have two separate groups (the 'A' and 'B' groups of visitors), and we are measuring the same proportion (conversion rate) for each.
+This means that we must use a Two Proportion Z-Test to determine the statistical significance.

+## Two Proportion Z-Test

+(assuming there is no overlap between A and B groups.  assuming the same person is not recorded twice)

+Our null hypothesis is that the conversion rate is equal for the A and B group.
+Our alternative hypothesis is that the 'control' population conversion rate is greater than that of the 'variant'.
+This is a right-tailed distribution.
+The test statistic `z` is:

+    z = (p1 - p2) / sqrt(p * (1-p) * (1/n1 + 1/n2))

+where

+p1 = 0.05558219919855477
+p2 = 0.05305114856166729
+p = 0.05430630284714648
+n1 = 2996337
+n2 = 3045853

+so that

+   z = 13.726287068516598

+so that the p-value is less than 0.00001 (due to our very high n), and thus the result IS statistically significant!
+We should therefore revert to the control strategy.

 IS THERE more data you would like to consider before deciding?